vijayvee/contextual_circuit_bp/README.md

 - Models are constructed similarly to caffe, as lists of layers.

+- You can manually specify an "output" layer (HOW?).
+Otherwise a FC layer will automatically be added that maps your final tower activities to a layer with O computational units, where O = the number of categories in your dataset (this will fail on regression tasks).

 ```
 conv_tower = [
 		{  # Note that each attribute is in a list.
 This is because for the case of resnet you must specify multiple attributes per layer (see below for example).